wpengine/faustjs/.changeset/funny-starfishes-melt.md

 "@faustwp/core": patch
 ---

-Bug where review routes missing the "Edit Post" toolbar node fixed
+Fixed bug where the "Edit Post" link was missing in the Faust Toolbar